cieslukakl/CieslukPythonProject/README.md

 <h1>Beautifull guide</h1>
-<h2>explaining how to run tests</h2>
+<h2>Explaining how to run tests</h2>

 <h3>Read following guid carefully and you will be rewarded with perfectly running tests</h3>

-1. Tests are written in Python 3.10 with use of following packages (which should ne installed separatelly:
+1. Tests are written in Python 3.10 with use of following packages (which should be installed separatelly:
    1. pytest-bdd (pip install pytest-bdd)
    2. faker (pip install faker)
    3. pytest